-Cancer symptoms and side effects
+Cancer symptoms and side effects A research agenda

 Cancer survivors have unique physical, psychological, social, and spiritual health needs.
 These can include symptoms and side effects associated with cancer and cancer treatment, such as pain, cognitive dysfunction, insomnia, and elevated anxiety and depression.
 This research brief summarizes a landscape review done for the Patient Centered Outcomes Research Institute (PCORI) to develop a clear, comprehensive understanding of the state of research as of the mid-2000s.